-Stay on top of lawn care through the summer, and don't forget tick and mosquito control, as well as pest & disease management to keep plants and trees healthy.
+Stay on top of lawn care through the fall, and don't forget tick and mosquito control and pest/disease management to keep plants and trees healthy.

-We believe that there's a better way to care for trees, lawns and shrubs than traditional chemical methods.
+We believe that there's a better way to care for your valuable trees, shrubs, and landscape than traditional chemical methods.

-Keeping you up-to-date on organic lawn and tree care issues in central NJ and eastern PA.
+Keeping you up-to-date on organic lawn, shrub, tree and other landscape care issues in central NJ and eastern PA.